polarwinkel/plotLine.js/README.md

 _Note:_ One plotLine object corresponds to one holder.

-Then, you can add as many graphs as you want, with `tl.addGraph(NAME, COLOR);` where COLOR must be a valid CSS color.
+Then, you can add as many graphs as you want, with `pl.addGraph(NAME, COLOR);` where COLOR must be a valid CSS color.
-And you can add points using `tl.addPoints(GRAPH_NAME, POINTS);`.
+And you can add points using `pl.addPoints(GRAPH_NAME, POINTS);`.

-_Note:_ You don't have to sort the points inside a same list of points in a tl.addGraph call.
+_Note:_ You don't have to sort the points inside a same list of points in a pl.addGraph call.
 They will be sorted for you.
-But, if you call tl.addPoints multiple times, you must sort the points yourself between each call.
+But, if you call pl.addPoints multiple times, you must sort the points yourself between each call.
 The script won't do it for you and it will result in weird graphs if you don't do it.

-Finally, you can draw the timeline with `tl.draw();`.
+Finally, you can draw the plotLine with `pl.draw();`.

 ### For Pro's: Show diagrams on new `innerHTML`